 Besides being an uplifting cancer survival story, Ali Gilmore is a freelance photographer, singer/songwriter and certified geek.
-She was born in Seattle, Washington and raised in the northern suburbs.
+She was born in Seattle, Washington and raised in the northern suburbs of Everett.
 Ali spent her youth chasing creative endeavors in music/theater and was known for being a bit of a day dreamer (duly noted on her report cards).
 She is an habitual swearer and a rebel against grammatical rules.

 As her treatment was winding down in early 2012, she got the call that a close friend’s mother had been diagnosed with late stage cancer.
 She immediately wrote down every insight, anecdote and lesson learned from her experience to share with them, to ease their minds about the uncertainty of what was to come and better prepare them to fight.
 The C Card and Me – How I beat stage IV cancer is a culmination of those notes.
 It was published in April of 2012 and is available on all Amazon, Barnes and Noble sites and in select libraries, gift shops and book stores world wide.